GaganSingh001/My-Portfolio/social_analysis/README.md

 5. Geocode the users location, so that they could be integrated into a heat map.(Twitter is the only Network that can be Geo-coded)
 5. Graphical show the results.

+## Timeline
+From start to finish, this script took about 4 weeks to develop.
+This is dependent on how accessible the customer is to provide feedback.
+(The web scraping of the data was a part of a different phase)

 ## Features on the Application
-1. Network Selection (I found that Youtube comment have the least amount of noise.
-The comments from Twitter typical had the most noise do to advertisement and not true sentiment on the product)
+1. Network Selection
 2. Search boxes that would allow to do 3 searches, similar to what you would do to find the information on the web.
 It could be a movie name,a product, a brand.
 (You need to specify the twitter hashtag, instagram account, or Youtube address)
 3. The app grabs all the comments from the social network, cleans & categorize, geocodes, displays it in a bar graph and a heat map.

-## Timeline
-From start to finish, this script took about 4 weeks to develop.
-This is dependent on how accessible the customer is to provide feedback.
-(The web scraping of the data was a part of a different phase)
+4. The display shows the % of times a topic was mentioned in the comments.
+Assuming that if a topic is mentioned the most it was the thing that stood out the most and was commented on the most.
+5. The heatmap shows the regions where most of the comments orginated.

 ## Screenshots
 1.![Alt text](/social_analysis/social_2.gif?raw=true "Social Sentiment App")